corsonknowles/Hangmangame.co/README.md

 - [ ] Your letters pressed are held tabbed down in the online keyboard display, until you reset the game.
 - [ ] Your score is tracked, but no penalties are assessed for missing letters.
 - [ ] Your most recent guess is prominently displayed, just above the online keyboard.
+- [ ] The size of the blanks and letters for each word are dynamically set by the length of the word chosen.

 ![Hangman](/docs/images/Hangman.png)